Neobyzantine Octoechos: Innovations

 During his period in charge of an archon protopsaltes, Thrasyvoulos Stanitsas notated an abridged week cycle of the cherouvika according to the papadic melos of the Octoechos, because the usual week cycle, based on compositions by Petros Peloponnesios, Gregorios the Protopsaltes, and Chourmouzios the Archivist, was still long enough that performing psaltes had been interrupted quite often.
-Thrasyvoulos Stanitsas' cycle allows psaltes to perform the cherouvika in even a shorter time without abandoning solistic features like a wide ambitus and frequent changes (μεταβολαὶ) of any kind.
-He soon added another cycle called "argosyntomon", where the same ideas had been formed out in a rather appropriate way, without being as expansive as the teachers of the New Music School used to be in their compositions of the "argon" cycle for rather festive occasions.
+Thrasyvoulos Stanitsas' cycle allows psaltes to perform the cherouvika in an even shorter time, without abandoning solistic features like a wide ambitus and frequent changes (μεταβολαὶ) of any kind.
+He soon added another cycle called "argosyntomon", where the same ideas had been formed out in a rather appropriate way, without being as expansive as the teachers of the New Music School used to be in their compositions of the "argon" cycle for festive occasions.

-On the other hand, the common attitude of the early 19th century in the long exegesis type called παλαιὸν ("traditional style") has been often perceived as too long, as a kind of ballast or as an obstacle which lies on the way to an easier and more direct understanding of the Byzantine sources.
-Byzantinists as editors of the Transcripta serial of Monumenta Musicae Byzantinae had always dreamt to make their sources available to performers.
-During the last years, it was especially Ioannis Arvanitis, like Lykourgos Angelopoulos once student of Simon Karas, who made concrete propositions for performers concerning the thesis of the melos of selected examples taken from medieval chant manuscripts.
+On the other hand, the common attitude of the early 19th century in the long exegesis type called παλαιὸν ("traditional style") has often been perceived as too long, as a kind of ballast, or as an obstacle which lies on the way to an easier and more direct understanding of the Byzantine sources.
+Byzantinists as editors of the Transcripta serial of Monumenta Musicae Byzantinae had always dreamed of making their sources available to performers.
+During the last years, it was especially Ioannis Arvanitis, like Lykourgos Angelopoulos once a student of Simon Karas, who made concrete propositions for performers concerning the thesis of the melos of selected examples taken from medieval chant manuscripts.
 Following his method of doing the thesis, he re-transcribed from the old notation of Petros Peloponnesios' week cycle.